Minimum-Link Covering Trails for any Hypercubic Lattice: Current upper bound vs. best theoretical solution

 Hence,

-This is reasonable because, by Theorem \ref{Theorem 2.1}, for any given $n$ above two, we know that $n-1+\frac{1}{h_l(n,k)}$ is the maximum average number of “new” nodes of $P(n,k)$ visited by each edge of a trail, since the highest theoretical number of unvisited nodes covered by $t$ consecutive edges of a trail is $t \cdot (n-1)+1$ (for any $n$ as above).
+This is reasonable because, by Theorem \ref{Theorem 2.1}, for any $n$ greater than $2$, we know that $n-1+\frac{1}{h_l(n,k)}$ is the maximum average number of ``new'' nodes of $P(n,k)$ visited by each edge of a trail since the highest theoretical number of unvisited nodes covered by $t$ consecutive edges of a trail is $t \cdot (n-1)+1$ (for any such $n$).